top of page

 Latest News:

-The EPHB Music Award Board is thrilled to announce our 2025 winner, Cierra Nariko Payne from Smithfield High School!
+The EPHB Music Award Board is thrilled to announce our 2026 winner, Kenneth Coleman III from Nansemond River High School!